SAP-samples/sme-partner-reference-application/Tutorials/02-Develop-Core-Application.md

 After you have defined the entity model a set of [CAP Services](https://cap.cloud.sap/docs/guides/providing-services) must be defined to add business logic and external APIs of the application.
 All service definitions must be located in the `/srv` folder.
 Therefore create a new file `/srv/service-models.cds`.

 > Copy the [Service Definition](../Applications/author-readings/srv/service-models.cds) into your project.
+You may need to commend out service model parts that refer to the API-led integration with the ERP solution; compare [Service Definition w/o remote services](../Applications/author-readings/srv/service-models_without_ERP-integration.backup).

 ## Add Localization Content